Why is the number of people applying for GRCs so low compared to the number of people identifying as transgender?

 This means that the intended benefit to the target group has decreased and the membership of the target group has significantly changed and expanded, thereby increasing the potential impact on others.
 In other words, the fair balance has shifted considerably since the GRA was first devised in 2004.

 Changing the eligibility criteria would fundamentally change the scope and impact of the GRA2004.
 The GRA2004 in its current form is already causing problems for women and girls.
 It is our strongly held view that any reform that increases the number and range of people able to change the sex on their birth certificate would exacerbate these issues further and should not go ahead.

-The content of this article formed part of our written submission to the Women and Equalities Select Committee’s inquiry into GRA reform.
-You can read our full submission here and our executive summary and recommendations here.
+The content of this article formed part of our full written submission to the Women and Equalities Select Committee‘s inquiry into GRA reform.
+For a quick read, here are our executive summary and recommendations.